cdshann/nonocloud/README.md

 ## nonocloud

 A very simple script to quickly (and simply) deploy Ubuntu Cloud Images locally with KVM.
-Currently this script only supports amd64 trusty.
+Currently this script only supports amd64 xenial.

 **Usage**
 Edit nonocloud.conf to update your desired VM configuration.
 Make sure and update the password field with your       desired password.